michaelgrund/GMT-plotting/GMT_gen_splittingDB/README.md

 ## GMT_gen_splittingDB

 Script and files for plotting the content of the shear-wave splitting data base (**_Barruol et al., 2009; Wüstefeld et al., 2009_**) on a global map.
-To generate the map (using the viridis colormap) just run the script via the command line:
+To generate the map (using the cyclic vikO colormap) just run the script via the command line:

 ```console
 user@seisPC:~$ ./GMT_PLOT_splittingDB.gmt